shelleyshuzhang/mon-iot-traffic-analysis/Getting_Started.md

 # Getting Started

 This document provides a step-by-step starting guide to performing destination and encryption analysis with the code in this repository.
-A part of this software relies on the destination analysis section of the code accompanying the paper "Information Exposure From Consumer IoT Devices: A Multidimensional, Network-Informed Measurement Approach" in proceedings of the ACM Internet Measurement Conference 2019 (IMC 2019).
+A part of this software relies on the destination analysis section of the code accompanying the paper "Information Exposure From Consumer IoT Devices: A Multidimensional, Network-Informed Measurement Approach" in proceedings of the ACM Internet Measurement Conference 2019 (IMC'19).
 That code (which will be referred to as the "IMC'19 code") can be found here: https://github.com/dng24/intl-iot. **In-depth information about this software can be found in the [README](README.md).**

 ## Setup